ahmedgfathy/bitna/docs/ANDROID_SETUP.md

 ---

-## 🚀 Running the Bitna Mobile App on Android
+## 🚀 Running the Contaboo Mobile App on Android

 ### Method 1: Using an Emulator